mstksg/inCode/copy/entries/duet.md

 That's it!
 Hope you enjoyed some of the techniques used in this post, including --

-1. Leveraging the interpreter pattern to create a monad that can be interpreted in multiple contexts with multiple different interpreters
+1. Leveraging the interpreter pattern (with *operational*) to create a monad that can be interpreted in multiple contexts with multiple different interpreters
 2. Using functor disjunctions like `:|:` (or `:+:`, `Sum`, etc.) to combine interpretable primitives
 3. Writing modular interpreters for each set of primitives, then using